haidarabbasbalospura/Projects/README.md

 ## Projects Site

-All of these projects are hosted and can be interacted with directly via [Projects by Haidarbalospura](https://project-by-haidarbalospura.netlify.app).
+All of these projects are hosted and can be interacted with directly via [Project Site](https://project-by-haidarbalospura.netlify.app).

 ## Featured Projects